nasa/fprime/docs/UsersGuide/best/rate-group.md

 The `RateGroupDriver` component is the source of the "clock" for the various rate groups.
 It is usually driven off a system timing interrupt or some other reliable clock source.
-On the incoming cycle call from that source, it sends a message to each rate group attached to it thus starting each cycle.
+On the incoming cycle call from that source, it sends a message to each rate group attached to it based on a divider table provided at initialization.
+This can be used to drive the attached rate groups (See Active Rate Group below) at different rates.

 ### System Clock Sources